-PS1.A: Structure and Properties of Matter • Matter of any type can be subdivided into particles that are
+PS1.A: Structure and Properties of Matter

-- too small to see, but even then the matter still exists and can be detected by other means.
-A model showing that gases are made from matter particles that are too small to see and are moving freely around in space can explain many observations, including the inflation and shape of a balloon and the effects of air on larger particles or objects.
-(S-PSI-1) - (NYSED) The total amount of matter is conserved when it changes form, even in transitions in which it seems to vanish.
-(S-PSI-2) - Measurements of a variety of properties can be used to identify materials.
-(Boundary: At this grade level, mass and weight are not distinguished, and no attempt is made to define the unseen particles or explain the atomic-scale mechanism of evaporation and condensation.)
-(5-FSI-3)
+- Matter of any type can be subdivided into particles that are too small to see, but even then the matter still exists and can be detected by other means.
+A model showing that guess are made from matter particles that are too small to see and are moving freely around in space can existin many observations, including the inflation and shape of a balloon and the effects of air on larger particles or objects.
+(5-PSI-1) - (NYSED) The total amount of matter is conserved when it changes form, even in transitions in which it seems to vanish.
+(5-PS1-2) - Measurements of a variety of properties can be used to identify materials.
+(Soundary: At this grade level, mass and weight are not distinguished, and caterpt is made to define the unseen particles or explain the atomic-scale mechanism of evaporation and condensation.)
+(5-PSL-3)